Cook County Sweetened Beverage Tax

 On November 10, 2016, the Cook County Board of Commissioners passed the Cook County Sweetened Beverage Tax Ordinance.
 The tax imposed will be at the rate of $0.01 per ounce on the retail sale of all sweetened beverages in Cook County.

-Ordinance information available in the download section, FAQs can be viewed under additional info.
+Ordinance information is available in the Downloads section of this page, FAQs can be viewed under the Additional Info section.

 *Note: Please email registration documents to email@example.com

 The ultimate incidence of and liability for payment of the sweetened beverage tax is to be borne by the purchaser of the sweetened beverage.
 Any distributor of bottled sweetened beverages and any distributor of syrup and/or powder used to produce a sweetened beverage shall collect the sweetened beverage tax from any retailer to whom the sale of bottled sweetened beverages or syrup and/or powder used to produce a sweetened beverage is made and shall remit the tax to the Department of Revenue (Department).

 - Should a Retailer obtain product where the tax is due and was not previously paid to a Distributor, that Retailer is responsible for remitting the tax to the Department.

 Remitting the Tax